Vannivelampatti: Economy

 Agriculture is the main occupation.
-People use T.Kallupatti as their main hub for all needs and also with Peraiyur.
+People use T. Kallupatti as their main hub for all needs and also with Peraiyur.

+Politics

+Vannivelampatti is noted for its long-standing communist political culture, which local accounts trace to Vembuli, a labourer who returned from Thanjavur and helped establish a communist organisation in the village after being influenced by mobilisation around the 1968 Keezhvenmani massacre.
+That legacy is reflected in the use of communist symbols, the naming of residents after communist leaders, and collective mobilisation around land rights, public services and caste inequality.

 Geography

-Vannivelampatti is Situated 3 km far from T.Kallupatti which is on Madurai to Rajapalayam and Virudhunagar to Theni Highways.
+Vannivelampatti is Situated 3 km far from T. Kallupatti which is on Madurai to Rajapalayam and Virudhunagar to Theni Highways.